-Culture vultures.
-Relaxation aficionados.
-Cuisine fiends.
-Welcome to Barcelona, your weekend get-away paradise!
-Filled with endless activities to fulfill your holiday aspirations, Barcelona is the ideal long-weekend.
-To get the best out of your 36 hours in Barcelona, follow our plan guaranteed to satisfy your culture needs, food cravings and send you home more relaxed than ever.
+Going for a weekend get-away paradise to amazing Barcelona?
+Then I bet it’s hard to decide what to do with your 36 hours.
+There’s so much to see and do, so whats the best? and where to put the focus?
+To get the best out of your 36 hours in Barcelona, follow our plan guaranteed to satisfy your culture needs, food cravings, great apartments and send you home more relaxed than ever.

 1) La Sagrada Familia: Gaudi’s unfished masterpiece